AurelienGasser/planetocd/README.md

 About
 ----------

-Articles about OCD, translated from their original English version to other languages (currently only French).
+**Planet OCD** is a website featuring articles about Obsessive Compulsive Disorder (OCD) in foreign languages.
+The articles are translated from their original English version into other languages, with the goal to spread quality and up-to-date information to non-English speakers.

+Currently, only articles translated to _French_ are available.
+But other languages can be introduced (see the [Contribution Guide](./CONTRIBUTE.md).

 Contribute
 ----------